-This is a list of tips, trick, and advice to inspire to become a better street photography.
+This is a list of tips & tricks for better street photography.

-This is a video of me doing street photography in Mexico City (Tips & Tricks)
+I filmed a day of doing street photography in Mexico City.

 Learn how to use the shutter speed.
 This book is the bible.